actiquest-dev/actiquest.github.io/modelstorage/modelstorage.md

 ----------
 ## 1. Abstract

 **Actiquest On-Device AI**  (running in the AI Live Pod) is the complex of Vision/LMM and NLP neural models brings next-generation edge intelligence to users’ devices by combining efficient local inference with a robust **Compute-to-Data**  paradigm.
 Rather than pulling massive datasets into centralized servers for training,  Actiquest stores and governs these datasets on the **Internet Computer (ICP)**—enabling a decentralized, community-driven approach to data handling.
 This litepaper outlines how these components integrate to deliver private, up-to-date, and decentralized AI solutions,  **including the process of delivering the best pre-trained models to end-user devices.**

+### Purpose

+The primary goal is to define a modular, secure, and transparent method for storing and managing AI model artifacts (e.g., weights, configuration files) in the Actiq ecosystem.
+This includes guidelines for chunked storage, version control, and access control, ensuring that both public and proprietary models can be handled effectively on the Internet Computer (ICP) or via hybrid solutions.

+### Scope

+This document applies primarily to final or frequently accessed model checkpoints—the files needed for on-device inference and iterative improvements.
+It does not focus on the broader management of raw training datasets or massive data pipelines, which involve different considerations around scale, labeling, and compute.
+Instead, the scope here is to provide clarity on:

+- Chunking & Uploading AI model files to canisters or cloud/decentralized storage.
+- Governance workflows for approving and versioning new checkpoints.
+- Security practices like hashing, encryption, and licensing for private or commercial models.

+### Key Features

+- **Chunked Storage**
+Large model files are split into smaller pieces to accommodate canister or network limits, with each chunk hashed for integrity checks.
+- **Immutable References**
+Each version of the model is associated with a manifest and global hash, preventing unauthorized tampering or silent overwrites.
+- **DAO / SNS-Based Governance**
+When combined with the Actiq DAO, updates to the “official” model version require community proposals and voting—ensuring transparency and consensus.
+- **Selective Access Control**
+Public/open-source models can be freely retrieved, while private or commercial models are encrypted and licensed, requiring a key or DAO permission to decrypt.
+- **Clear Versioning**
+Model checkpoints follow a versioned registry (e.g., v1.0, v2.0, etc.).
+Users and devices can easily identify, roll back, or upgrade to a new model release.

+These features form the foundation of the Actiq model-storage workflow: offering reliability, security, and scalability, while integrating seamlessly with on-device AI use cases and decentralized governance models.

 ## 1. Introduction

 ### 1.1 Background
 The rapid ascent of  **artificial intelligence**  (AI) in domains such as computer vision, natural language processing, and personalized recommendations has often hinged on  **centralized**  data pipelines.
 Traditional AI workflows store large volumes of data in monolithic data centers, train models on powerful, centralized compute clusters, and then deliver these models to end users—often via cloud APIs.
 However, this model presents several  **shortcomings**:

--   **Privacy Concerns**: Centralized datasets can be vulnerable to leaks or unauthorized usage.
+1.1.1.  **Privacy Concerns**: Centralized datasets can be vulnerable to leaks or unauthorized usage.
--   **Single Points of Failure**: A single entity controlling data and model access can impose censorship, raise fees, or unilaterally change usage terms.
+1.1.2.   **Single Points of Failure**: A single entity controlling data and model access can impose censorship, raise fees, or unilaterally change usage terms.
 -   **Limited Community Involvement**: Contributors (e.g., data owners, labelers, or subject-matter experts) typically have little direct input into model curation or governance.
 -   **Scalability & Latency**: Constantly streaming data to and from the cloud can be costly and introduce performance bottlenecks, especially for real-time or sensor-based applications.

 ### 1.2 Vision for a Decentralized On-Device AI Ecosystem
 Instead, a  **decentralized architecture**  can address many of these concerns by distributing data storage, governance, and inference.
 We propose the Internet Computer (ICP) as the  **trustless backbone**  to store and manage data, while allowing:

-1.  **On-Device Local Inference**
+1.2.1.  **On-Device Local Inference**
     -   Models run locally on user devices or edge hardware, ensuring low-latency, privacy-preserving AI.
-2.  **Community Governance**
+1.2.2.  **Community Governance**
     -   A decentralized autonomous organization (DAO) or Service Nervous System (SNS) on ICP oversees dataset curation, usage terms, and revenue distributions—enabling transparent decision-making.
-3.  **Compute-to-Data**
+1.2.3.  **Compute-to-Data**
     -   Data remains encrypted and within canisters; compute providers request access to train or fine-tune models.
 Once approved, the data is decrypted for that specific job (off-chain or on specialized subnets).
-4.  **Immutable Logs & Versioning**
+1.2.4.  **Immutable Logs & Versioning**
     -   All changes to datasets, model checkpoints, and governance parameters are recorded on the ICP, guaranteeing tamper-proof auditability.

 ----------